 - A 9 year-old boy with Loss of control of bodily movements. telangiectasia from Israel was evaluated in a stem cell clinic in Moscow.
 He underwent three separate stem cell transplants.
 The fetal cell transplants were directed directly into the brain (cerebellum) and into the spinal cord.
 He complained of headaches following his final transplantation procedure and he was diagnosed with an a multifocal glioneural tumor.
 The tumor was located in the area of the stem cell injection sites.
 The cells in the tumor were examined by a pathologist and confirmed to be non-human and likely from the transplant (Amariglio et al: PLoSMed 2009; 6(2):0221-0231).

 - A 46 year-old woman with a twenty year history of lupus-related kidney disease was evaluated in a stem cell clinic in Thailand.
 She underwent G-CSF induction of hematopoietic stem cells that were collected from her blood (autologous transplant).
 The clinic in Thailand injected these cells through her skin and into her kidneys.
 She had no improvement at 3 months.
 After 6 months she complained of flank pain and had blood in her urine.
-An ultrasound and MRI study revealed a left kidney mass and a few smaller kidney masses.
+An ultrasound and A medical imaging technique that uses magnetic forces to obtain detailed images of the body.
+MRI is non-invasive and does not use radiation. study revealed a left kidney mass and a few smaller kidney masses.
 There was a right adrenal gland mass and a liver mass.
 She was diagnosed with a urothelial cell carcinoma with metastatic spread and later died of sepsis.
 The authors felt her cancer was related to her stem cell injections (Thirabanjasak et al, J Am Soc Nephrol 2010; 21: 1208-1222).

-- A 66 year-old man had disability from a previous stroke and sought a therapy to improve his deficits.
+- A 66 year-old man had disability from a previous The sudden death of some brain cells due to a lack of oxygen when the blood flow to the brain is impaired by blockage or rupture of an artery to the brain. and sought a therapy to improve his deficits.
 He was evaluated and treated in stem cell clinics in China, Argentina and Mexico.
 He had intrathecal infusions of mesenchymal, embryonic and fetal stem cells.
-He complained of progressive lower back pain and developed urinary incontinence.
+He complained of progressive lower back pain and developed urinary Involuntary urination or defecation..
 He was diagnosed with an atypical glio-proliferative tumor.
 The tumor was shown by DNA analysis to originate from the spinal cord injections of the stem cell transplant (Berkowitz A et al NEJM 2016; 375(2)).